colindembovsky/colindembovsky.github.io/_posts/2022-06-08-ghas-will-win-the-appsec-wars.markdown

 ### GHAS is extensible

 GHAS is powerful in its own right, but GitHub knows it can't do everything.
 For example, GHAS does not (at this point) have a container image scanning solution.
 However, because our SAST offering is built using SARIF files, _any security tool that can produce a SARIF file can be integrated into GHAS_.
 This allows you to quickly integrate scanning tools like Anchore and Trivy into GHAS to give the developer a consistent experience.
+Even some Dynamic Application Security Testing (DAST) tools like StackHawk have [extensions that upload SARIF files](https://github.com/marketplace/actions/stackhawk-hawkscan-action#codescanningalerts).

+### GHAS is open source

+CodeQL is open source - you can see the repo [here](https://github.com/github/codeql).
+In this repo, you'll see standard query suites for CodeQL so you don't have to be a security professional to run comprehensive scans - ensuring that you can get going quickly.
+Of course, if you're fortunate enough as a developer to have security professionals in your company, they can create custom queries since CodeQL is a T-SQL-like language.

+Because CodeQL is open source, we all get to benefit from the _collective brain power of the security community_.
+Just as Actions is by far the most widely used CI/CD tool on the planet, in large part because of the community, CodeQL is poised to becoming the most widely used SAST tool on the planet.
+This means that the standard query suites are growing all the time, adding further value _which you don't pay more for_.

 ## Conclusion